On the extinction-extinguishing dichotomy for a stochastic Lotka-Volterra type population dynamical system: Introduction and main results

+Since \eqref{1.1} represents a stochastic continuous-state Lotka-Volterra population system, by a solution $(X, Y)$ to \eqref{1.1} we mean a c\`adl\`ag $\mathbb{R}_+^2$-valued process $(X,Y)$ that satisfies equation \eqref{1.1} up to the minimum of the first time of either hitting zero or explosion for both processes $X$ and $Y$, which is a variation of the usual definition of solution to SDE; see Definition \ref{def}.
+Conditions on the existence and uniqueness of the solution to (\ref{1.1}) will be given in Lemma \ref{t5.1}.
+Since we are only interested in the solution up to the first time of hitting $0$, the uniqueness holds under mild conditions.
+The uniqueness of such a solution for SDE had been studied before in Dawson et al. \cite{DawsonLiWang03} and Li \cite{LiPeisen19}.

-The extinction-extinguishing behaviors for process $X$ is studied in Li et al. (2019) using a martingale approach.
+The extinction/extinguishing behaviors of the continuous-state nonlinear branching process $X$ have been studied in Li et al. \cite{LYZh} using a martingale approach.
 By imposing conditions on SDEs (\ref{1.1}) so that the solution $X$ extinguishes with probability one and the solution $Y$ converges to $0$ in probability as time goes to infinity, in this paper we find conditions under which the process $Y$ becomes extinct in finite time with probability one and zero, respectively.
 We further show that under certain conditions, both extinction and extinguishing can happen for $Y$ each with a strictly positive probability, which is a remarkable phenomena.

-For stable Poisson random measures with indices in $(1, 2)$ and for power function coefficients in the SDEs in (\ref{1.1}), the conditions can be made more explicit in terms of the powers and the stable indices, and they turn out to be quite sharp.
+For stable Poisson random measures with stable indices in $(1, 2)$ and for power function coefficients in the SDEs in (\ref{1.1}), the conditions can be made more explicit in terms of the powers and the stable indices, and they turn out to be quite sharp.
 We are not aware of similar previous results on solutions to such a system of general SDEs with jumps.

-Our main approach is different from that in Li et al (2019).
-To prove the above mentioned results we first develop Foster-Lyapunov type criteria with localized conditions for probability of finiteness of the first time of hitting $0$ by either process $X$ or $Y$.
-These criteria can be compared with those in Li et al. (2019) for solution to one-dimensional SDE and are of independent interest.
-We refer to Chen (2004) and Meyn and Tweedie (1993) for the Foster-Lyapunov type criteria for explosion and stability of Markov chains.
-The proofs of most of the main results then boil down to finding appropriate test functions in order to apply the Foster-Lyapunov type criteria, and the localized conditions in the Foster-Lyapunov criteria make it more convenient to construct the test functions.
+Our main approach is different from that in Li et al. \cite{LYZh}.
+To prove the above mentioned results we first develop stochastic Foster-Lyapunov type criteria with localized conditions for probability of finiteness of the first time of hitting $0$ by either process $X$ or $Y$.
+These criteria can be compared with those in Li et al. \cite{LYZh} for solution to one-dimensional SDE and are of independent interest.
+We refer to Chen \cite{Chen04} and Meyn and Tweedie \cite{Meyn93} for the (deterministic) Foster-Lyapunov type criteria for explosion and stability of Markov chains.
+The proofs of most of the main results then boil down to finding appropriate test functions in order to apply the stochastic Foster-Lyapunov type criteria, and the localized conditions in the Foster-Lyapunov criteria make it more convenient to construct the test functions.

+It is remarkable that for the model in Li et al. \cite{LYZh} the Foster-Lyapunov criteria also produce very sharp results; see recent work in Ma et al. \cite{MYZ20}.